Saxagliptin and Metformin

 Cimetidine: May increase the serum concentration of MetFORMIN.
 Management: Consider alternatives to cimetidine in patients receiving metformin due to a potential for increased metformin concentrations and toxicity (including lactic acidosis).
 Consider therapy modification

-CYP3A4 Inducers: May decrease the serum concentration of SAXagliptin.
+CYP3A4 Inducers (Strong): May decrease the serum concentration of SAXagliptin.
 Monitor therapy

 CYP3A4 Inhibitors (Moderate): May increase the serum concentration of SAXagliptin.
 Monitor therapy